soundpress/RulesOfNYC/docs/c06/index.rst

 (c) Petitions for appeal shall be referred to a City administrative law judge (ALJ) for hearing, where allowed by this section, and determination as defined in subdivision (g).

-(d) The following issues are adjudicable on appeal:
+(d) The following issues are reviewable on appeal:

    (1) Whether the regulated activity proposed by the petitioner will be in compliance with the requirements of these rules and regulations.